 Daas’s interdisciplinary work has been featured in scholarly journals, refereed exhibitions, conference proceedings, federal publications, and academic books.
 He was the author of the critically acclaimed book on academic leadership Leading with Aesthetics: The Transformational Leadership of President Charles M. Vest at M.I.T.
 (Lexington Books, 2015, 2019).
 The book chronicles how Vest and his team (including Larry Bacow, Robert Brown, et al) helped transform Massachusetts Institute of Technology from “the gray factory on the river Charles” into a world-class university through architecture.
 It has been hailed as “a tour de force of interdisciplinary scholarship.”
 Most recently, he co-edited Towards a Robotic Architecture (2018, Oro Editions)—the first comprehensive book on robotics in architecture—reframing and defining robotics research in architecture.

-In 2011 he became the youngest educator and the second person of Asian origin to be chosen as an Association of Collegiate Schools of Architecture Distinguished Professor, the highest national recognition for an architectural educator.
+In 2011 Daas became the youngest educator and the first person of Indian origin to be elevated as an Association of Collegiate Schools of Architecture Distinguished Professor, the highest national recognition for an architectural educator.
 Fewer than two percent of architectural educators have been so honored since the inception of the ACSA national career awards program in 1984.
-Daas is a perpetual member of the ACSA College of Distinguished Professors.
+Daas served as the 2021-2022 Chancellor of the ACSA College of Distinguished Professors.